-Broadly, the findings suggest that alumni engagement in their fellowship network is influenced by the sustained relationships they have at any point in time and access to the commonly valued experiences identified earlier in this report -
+Broadly, the findings suggest that alumni engagement in their fellowship in time and access to the commonly valued experiences identified earlier in this report -

 building meaningful relationships that support their personal and professional growth; improved access to professional opportunities for development and growth; and sharing knowledge and experience on common challenges with a diverse group of individuals.
 The following findings were largely identified from interview and focus group discussions, with the exception of exploring barriers that was also incorporated into open-ended survey responses.